MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 * An Azure Stack Operator must complete the following items: deploy the App Service, create plans and offers, create a tenant subscription, and add the Windows Server 2016 image.

 >[!NOTE]
->If you already have some of these components deployed, make sure they meet the all the requirements before starting this tutorial.
+>If you already have some of these components deployed, make sure they meet the all the requirements before starting this  solution.

-This tutorial assumes that you have some basic knowledge of Azure and Azure Stack.
-To learn more before starting the tutorial, read the following articles:
+This  solution assumes that you have some basic knowledge of Azure and Azure Stack.
+To learn more before starting the  solution, read the following articles:

 * [Introduction to Azure](https://azure.microsoft.com/overview/what-is-azure/)
 * [Azure Stack Key Concepts](../operator/azure-stack-overview.md)